Looking for a local, pick-your-own farm in Lubbock area of Texas? Scroll down this page and you will see the U-Pick farms in Lubbock area of Texas,

 making, preserving, drying and freezing directions.
 You can access

 recipes and other resources from the drop down menus at the top of the page or the site search.

 If you have any questions or suggestions,

-Lubbock area of Texas U-Pick Farms and Orchards, by county
+Lubbock area of Texas U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map